 (lava rock) avoids the need for mixing soils or adding

-in weight, the voids in the scoria provide insulation,
+water.
+The voids in the scoria provide significant

-and you can buy them from us pre-filled.
+(easier to work with), you can buy them from us

 With the right fill & a little finesse, earthbags

 can achieve a strength & stability superior to

 relatively low carbon footprint, and - depending on

 your fill material - are free of the chemicals &

 The idea of using dirtbags/earthbags isn't new; think